Kava

-Kava or kava kava (Piper methysticum: Latin 'pepper' and Latinized Greek 'intoxicating') is a crop of the Pacific Islands.
-The name kava is from Tongan and Marquesan, meaning 'bitter'; other names for kava include ʻawa (Hawaiʻi), ʻava (Samoa), yaqona or yagona (Fiji), sakau (Pohnpei), seka (Kosrae), and malok or malogu (parts of Vanuatu).
-Kava is consumed for its sedating effects throughout the Pacific Ocean cultures of Polynesia, including Hawaii and Vanuatu, Melanesia, some parts of Micronesia, such as Pohnpei and Kosrae, and the Philippines.
+Kava or kava kava (Piper methysticum: Latin 'pepper' and Latinized Greek 'intoxicating') is a plant in the pepper family, native to the Pacific Islands.
+The name kava is from Tongan and Marquesan, meaning 'bitter'.
+Kava can refer to either the plant or a psychoactive beverage made from its root.
+The beverage is a traditional ceremonial and recreational drink from Polynesia, Micronesia, and Melanesia.
+Nakamals and kava bars exist in many countries.
+Traditional kava is made by grinding fresh or dried kava root, mixing it with water or coconut milk, and straining it into a communal bowl.
+Outside the South Pacific, kava is typically prepared by soaking dried root powder in water and straining it.
+It is consumed socially for its sedative, hypnotic, muscle relaxant, anxiolytic, and euphoric effects, comparable to those produced by alcohol.
+Kava also produces a numbing sensation in the mouth.

-The root of the plant is used to produce a drink with sedative, anesthetic, and euphoriant properties.
-Its active ingredients are called kavalactones.
-A systematic review done by the British nonprofit Cochrane concluded it was likely to be more effective than placebo at treating short-term anxiety.
+Kava consists of sterile cultivars clonally propagated from its wild ancestor, Piper wichmanii.
+It originated in northern Vanuatu, where it was domesticated by farmers around 3,000 years ago through selective cultivation.
+Historically, the beverage was made from fresh kava; preparation from dry kava emerged in response to the efforts of Christian missionaries in the 18th and 19th centuries to prohibit the drinking of kava.

+According to in vitro research, the pharmacological effects of kava stem primarily from six major kavalactones that modulate GABAA, dopamine, norepinephrine, and CB1 receptors, and inhibit MAO-B and ion channel mechanisms.
+Reviews of research have indicated an effect of kava on anxiety, but its specific efficacy for generalized anxiety disorder remains inconclusive.
+There appears to be no significant cognitive impairment from consumption.
+Kava does not exhibit the addictive properties associated with many other substances of abuse.

-Moderate consumption of kava in its traditional form, i.e., as a water-based suspension of kava roots, has been deemed to present an "acceptably low level of health risk" by the World Health Organization.
-However, consumption of kava extracts produced with organic solvents, or excessive amounts of poor-quality kava products, may be linked to an increased risk of adverse health outcomes, including potential liver injury.
+Moderate consumption of kava in its traditional form, as a water-based suspension of kava roots, is considered by the World Health Organization to present an "acceptably low level of health risk".
+However, consumption of kava extracts produced with organic solvents or excessive amounts of low-quality kava products may be linked to an increased risk of adverse health outcomes, including liver injury.

-History and names
+History and common names

-Kava is conspecific with Piper wichmannii, indicating Kava was domesticated from Piper wichmannii (syn.
+Kava is conspecific with Piper wichmannii, indicating kava was domesticated from Piper wichmannii (syn.
 Piper subbullatum).
-Kava originated in either New Guinea or Vanuatu by seafarers.

-It was spread by the Austronesian Lapita culture after contact eastward into the rest of Polynesia.
+Kava was spread by the Austronesian Lapita culture after contact eastward into the rest of Polynesia.
 It is endemic to Oceania and is not found in other Austronesian groups.
-Kava reached Hawaii, but it is absent in New Zealand where it cannot grow.
-Consumption of kava is also believed to be the reason why betel chewing, ubiquitous elsewhere, was lost for Austronesians in Oceania.
+Kava reached Hawaii, but it is absent in New Zealand, where it cannot grow.
+Consumption of kava is also believed to be the reason why betel nut chewing, ubiquitous elsewhere, was lost for Austronesians in Oceania.